Our Spring Newsletter is Here

 To empower disenfranchised low income individuals and families by building leadership through evidence-based programs and housing to create self-sufficiency and thriving communities.

 Since I came to Time for Change Foundation (TFCF) in March 2019, they have guided me through the good times and the bad times.
 I never thought that the bad times would get this bad.
 I came here pregnant with 18-month-old twins in the child welfare system due to my drug habit.
 I was able to give birth to my son while in the Sweet Dreams shelter.
 I was so scared that I wouldn’t be able to keep him, but with the help of TFCF and their partnership with Root & Rebound I was able to keep my son.
-On December 20, 2019 I regained custody of my twins and in January my case with my youngest child was closed.
+On December 20, 2019, I regained custody of my twins and in January my case with my youngest child was closed.
 I could not have done this without the help of Time for Change Foundation.
 Now, I am so thankful that I am in a home where my children and I can be safe.
-With the corona virus crisis TFCF has supported me with safety supplies, hygiene, extra food, love, and care during shelter in place .
-I was devastated when I was notified that both my grandparents and my aunt were infected with the corona virus.
+With the coronavirus crisis, TFCF has supported me with safety supplies, hygiene, extra food, love, and care during shelter in place.
+I was devastated when I was notified that both my grandparents and my aunt were infected with the coronavirus.
 I wanted to be there for them so bad but my case manager helped me weigh the pros and the cons.
 Who would be there for my children if I went to see them and then got sick?
-After careful consideration, I decided to stay in line with the sheltering in place in so that I can keep my children safe.
+After careful consideration, I decided to stay in line with the sheltering in place so that I can keep my children safe.
 My case manager called and checked on us daily letting me know I’m not alone.
-TFCF makes sure that me and my children’s needs are both met.
+TFCF makes sure that my children’s and my needs are both met.
 They also go out of their way to make sure we are safe and secure and that we are valued the most.
-Thank you Time for Change Foundation!
+Thank you, Time for Change Foundation!

 Thank you to all of our Supporters during this COVID-19 Pandemic!